[ A ] [ B ] [ C ] [ D ] [ E ] [ F ] [ G ] [ H ] [ I ] [ K ][ L ] [ M ] [ N ] [ O ] [ P ][ Q ] [ R ] [ S ] [ T ] [ U ] [ V ]

 Payment Card Industry Data Security Standard (PCI DSS) is an information security standard for organizations that handle branded credit cards from the major card schemes.
 CAST implements PCI DSS standards in its quality rules - see:

 Propagated Risk Index (PRI)

 Propagated Risk Index (PRI) is a measurement of the riskiest artifacts or objects of the application along the Health Factors of Robustness, Performance and Security.
 PRI takes into account the intrinsic risk of the component coupled with the level of use of the given object in the transaction.
 It systematically helps aggregate risk of the application in a relative manner allowing for identification, prioritization, and ultimately re-mediation of the riskiest objects.*

-A Quality Rules is an operational quality indicator, designed to assess a component based on the compliance to a coding or architecture practice.
-A Quality Rule is defined for a single (not unified) technology or a set of technologies (unified) and produces a grade between 1.0 (very high risk) and 4.0 (low risk) for an Application or a Functional Module.
+A Quality Rule is an operational quality indicator, designed to assess a component based on the compliance to a coding or architecture practice.
+A Quality Rule is defined for a single technology or a set of technologies (unified which is the default) and produces a grade between 1.0 (very high risk) and 4.0 (low risk) for an Application or a Functional Module.

 Additional values, indicators, related to a Result:

 Robustness is an indication of the likelihood that an application will incur defects, corrupt data or completely fail in production.
 Often referred to as "resilience", CAST's Robustness measure is based on industry best practices around algorithmic and control flow complexity, controlled data access at an architectural level, architectural object-oriented design, error and exception handling, and the level of coupling and inter-dependency.
 The Robustness measure also evaluates the ease with which an application can be tested for defects.
 CAST expresses the Robustness Health Factor as an index from 1 to 4, with 4 indicating the highest level of robustness.
 The grade is calculated based on the average of a list of Technical Criteria linked to a list of specific Quality Rules.